swiftlang/swift-evolution/proposals/NNNN-isolated-any-functions.md

 - it has the exact form of `E`;
-- it is a reference to a capture or immutable binding immediately initialized with a derivation of `E`; or
+- it is a reference to a capture or immutable binding immediately initialized with a derivation of `E`;
+- it is the result of `?` (the optional-chaining operator) or `!` (the optional-forcing operator) applied to a derivation of `E`; or
-- it is a non-optional derivation of `E`.
+- it is a reference to a non-optional binding (an immutable binding initialized by a successful pattern-match which removes optionality, such as `x` in `if let x = E`) of a derivation of `E`.

-When analyzing an expression for these rules, certain non-instrumental differences in expression syntax and behavior must be ignored.
-This and certain other terms in this section are intended to match the definitions laid out in [SE-0420](https://github.com/apple/swift-evolution/blob/main/proposals/0420-inheritance-of-actor-isolation.md#generalized-isolation-checking).
+This analysis looks through syntax that has no effect on the value of an expression, such as parentheses.
+These cases are the same as described in [SE-0420][generalized-isolation].

 For example: